willstMSFT/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

   - For example, any message configured to be delivered to a Windows channel, like Windows Spotlight, requires that recipients use **Windows 11 Enterprise**.

 > [!IMPORTANT]
 > During our preview period, Organizational messages preview experiences were not restricted based on the licenses held by participating tenants, authors, approvers, or message recipients.
 However, now that the product is in general availability, some organizational messages experiences are restricted to particular Microsoft licenses.
-To learn more, see [Advanced features](#advanced-features).
+To learn more, see [Premium features](#premium-features).

 ## Get started